dmetivie/ConcreteDropout.jl/README.md

 The notebook example [regression_MCDropout.ipynb](https://github.com/dmetivie/ConcreteDropout.jl/blob/main/example/regression_MCDropout.ipynb) showcases the usage of Concrete Dropout layers in the context of Bayesian Neural Networks (see [this paper](https://arxiv.org/pdf/1703.04977.pdf)).

+**Warning**: I try to use Package extansion to have a version for Flux or Lux depending on which you load.
+Unfortunately, it was not as easy as I thought e.g. [this PR](https://github.com/JuliaLang/Pkg.jl/pull/3552/files#diff-1af5f877eb4497fc1f22daf47044d0958aa02ab39cc6da8ef052624870d75d28) and a lot of related question on Discourse.
+I am not sure what I was aiming for is currently possible easily.

+For Flux version, I believe version v0.0.0 should work.

 ## Usage

 ### Download